Wolfgang Wetzel

 Wolfgang Wetzel (born 11 May 1968) is a German politician.
 Born in Schlema, he represents the Alliance 90/The Greens.
-Wolfgang Wetzel has served as a member of the Bundestag from the state of Saxony from 2020 to October 2021.
+Wolfgang Wetzel served as a member of the Bundestag from the state of Saxony from 2020 to October 2021.

 Political career

-Wetzel became a member of the Bundestag in 2020 when he replaced Stephan Kühn who had resigned.
+Wetzel became a member of the Bundestag in 2020 when he replaced Stephan Kühn, who had resigned.
 In parliament, he has since been serving on the Petitions Committee.